hackclub/hackclub/workshops/color_scheme_generator/README.md

 }
 ```

-That's it!!
-Now you can see random color-schemes on the webpage.
-You can change the colors, clicking the button.
+Click on the `Run` button to see the output.
+You can see random color-schemes on the webpage.
+When you click the `Change` button the colors will change.

+![Final Project](https://cloud-hptr7s5bf.vercel.app/0color-schemer.gif)

+You can check the final code [here](https://color-scheme-generator.giridharhackclu.repl.co/).

 The `useState()` and `useEffect` are the most used hooks in react.
-Check the final code [here](https://color-scheme-generator.giridharhackclu.repl.co/).

-![Final Project](https://cloud-hptr7s5bf.vercel.app/0color-schemer.gif)

 There are other additional hooks and are rarely used.
-You can check them here.

 - [`useContext`](https://reactjs.org/docs/hooks-reference.html#usecontext)
 - [`useRef`](https://reactjs.org/docs/hooks-reference.html#useref)
 - [`useCallback`](https://reactjs.org/docs/hooks-reference.html#usecallback)
 - [`useMemo`](https://reactjs.org/docs/hooks-reference.html#usememo)

-You can also create [custom hooks](https://reactjs.org/docs/hooks-custom.html)
+You can also create [custom hooks](https://reactjs.org/docs/hooks-custom.html).

 ## Hacking